vuejs/composition-api-rfc/api.md

 ## Lifecycle Hooks

-Lifecycle hooks can be registered with directly imported `onXXX` functions:
+Lifecycle hooks can be registered explicitly with imported `onXXX` functions:

 ```js
 import { onMounted, onUpdated, onUnmounted } from 'vue'